-40. Check out the Queens Zoo.
+40. Check out the bears at the Queens Zoo.

 41. See the ice age looking Pallas's Cat at the Prospect Park Zoo.

-42. Watch a movie under the stars.
+42. Watch a movie under the stars in a city park.

 43. Ride the Cyclone.

-45. Go ice-skating in Prospect Park.
+45. Go ice skating in Prospect Park.

 46. Marvel at the kid-designed carousel in Riverbank State Park.